4K3YM4L/WizNet/README.md

 **Saves time:** By eliminating the need to re-enter IP addresses repeatedly, WizNet saves users time and reduces the likelihood of errors.

 # Whats New?
+In the latest update, we have added a new functionality that allows users to choose an IP address from a txt file and easily change it to another IP address.
+**Don't forget to change ip from ip.txt**
 # Installation
 ```
 git clone https://github.com/4K3YM4L/WizNet.git